In this vignette I suppose that you are already familiar with at

 the Format and the Destination of a Log Record vignettes for a

-, and use this vignette as a
+decent background on logger, and use this vignette as a

 quick-reference sheet to help you migrate from another package.